ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

   - Go is a fast, minimalistic and scalable language with an extensive standard library.
   - It has a strong static type system which helps to minimize bugs.
 This is an advantage over Python, in which the original Minitwit application was written.
   - Concurrency is an integral part of the language and is supported through goroutines and channels.
-  - Programs are constructed from packages which offers clear code separation.
+  - Programs are constructed from packages that offers clear code separation.

 - **PostgreSQL**